gaultier/blog/optimization-tales-cockroachdb-part1.md

 This is what happens to us, and it is very wasteful.

 But wait, we *do* provide more than the `nid`: we provide the address!
 In fact, that's the only thing the user provides!
 So how come it was not used, and all rows for the tenant were loaded?
 Well, there's more: the order of the fields in the tuple also matters.
-So for a tuple `(A, B, C)`, if we only provide `A` and `C`, it is as if we only provided `A`, and then we load every element underneath `A`.
+So for a tuple `(A, B, C)`, if we only provide `A` and `C`, it is as if (to over-simplify) we only provided `A`, and then we load every element underneath `A`.